Carbon Monoxide (CO) Winter Safety Tips

 - NEVER heat your home with a gas appliance

-- Do not warm up your car if it’s in the garage (even if the garage door is open), especially an attached garage
+- Do not warm up your car if it’s in the garage (even if the garage door is open), especially in an attached garage

 - When purchasing gas appliances and equipment, buy only certified equipment with a seal from a national testing agency, such as Underwriters’ Laboratories (UL)

 People and pets are susceptible to the fumes produced by carbon monoxide (sometimes, pets are even more so than people).
-If you notice your pet acting sluggish, hard to waken or ill, you may want to check your CO levels just to rule it out.
+If you notice your pet acting sluggish, hard to waken, or ill, you may want to check your CO levels just to rule it out.

-Even if you don’t live in a state that requires homeowners with fuel-burning heaters, fireplaces, gas stoves and attached garages to install carbon monoxide detectors, every home should have them.
+Even if you don’t live in a state that requires homeowners with fuel-burning heaters, fireplaces, gas stoves, and attached garages to install carbon monoxide detectors, every home should have them.
 Why?
-Because the olfactory system is physically unable to act as a CO detector and, even if it could, the damage may already be done by that time.
+Because the olfactory system is physically unable to act as a CO detector, even if it could, the damage may already be done by that time.
 Taking that one step further, we recommend every CO detector be monitored 24/7 to ensure your complete safety should the alarm sound.
 Help is on the way before you’ve had the chance to figure out your next move during a crisis when it’s particularly hard to think and you might not be alert enough to call for yourself, and very cold outside, where it’s safest when your home has a leak.
-Moreover, when children, pets or your elderly parents are home alone, both you and the authorities are notified of the leak.
+Moreover, when children, pets, or your elderly parents are home alone, both you and the authorities are notified of the leak.